justbennet/GitTutorial/docs/index.md

 introduction to how this all works might be like.

 You get your favorite morning beverage and log into your computer.
 You found a nice way to vectorize something that's been a nested for loop.
+Now you want to add it to the group's code base.

 The first thing to do is make sure you're up to date with everyone else's changes, so you _pull_ those.

 Next you make a new _branch_ to work on your nifty new idea.

+You modify an existing file to use the new technique, and you add a new file that does nothing but test the new technique's results against the old.

 A couple of hours (or even days) go by getting the vectorization right, and it now works!